hagemaruwu/OS-Jackfruit/READMEE.md

 ## Outputs

-Screenshots are available in the `/screenshots` folder.
+Screenshots are available in the `/image.png` folder.

 ## Report

-Full project report is available in `/report/OS-MINI-PROJECT.pdf`
+Full project report is available in `OS-MINI-PROJECT.docx`